-TDV Energy savings measured on a kBtu/yr/ft basis was shown to vary between -27.27 and 10.5 depending on climate zone for warm climates.
-The TDV Energy savings varied between -18.8 kBtu/yr/ft and 7.24 kBtu/yr/ft depending on the climate zone for cool climates.
-The TDV Energy savings is shown in and Figure 3 and Figure 4 below.
+TDV Energy savings measured on a kBtu/yr/ft2 basis varied between -29.65 and 11.41 depending on climate zone for warm climates as shown in Figure 3.
+The TDV Energy savings varied between -18.8 kBtu/yr/ft2 and 7.24 kBtu/yr/ft2 depending on the climate zone for cool climate, is shown in Figure 4.